METEO 3 Lesson 10 Images

 Text description of the global carbon dioxide emissions have grown image.

-The image is a line graph depicting global carbon emissions from fossil fuels between 1900 and 2014.
-The graph's vertical axis represents "Million Metric Tons Carbon," ranging from 0 to 11,000.
-The horizontal axis features years, marked at intervals from 1900 to 2010.
-The blue line signifies an upward trend, starting near 500 million metric tons in 1900 and climbing to over 10,000 million metric tons by 2014.
-The increase is gradual until around 1950, after which it becomes steeper, indicating accelerated emissions growth.
-The background is white with green shading at the top, containing the graph's title.
+The image is a line graph illustrating global carbon emissions from fossil fuels between 1900 and 2014.
+The vertical axis is labeled “Million Metric Tons Carbon” and ranges from 0 to 11,000, while the horizontal axis represents time, with years marked at decade intervals from 1900 through 2010.
+A blue line depicts a clear upward trend in emissions, beginning at approximately 500 million metric tons in 1900 and rising to over 10,000 million metric tons by 2014.
+Emissions increase gradually through the first half of the twentieth century, then become noticeably steeper after around 1950, indicating an acceleration in emissions growth.
+The graph is set against a white background, with green shading at the top that contains the title.

 Credit: U.S. Department of Energy